Abuse hints & tips

 Destroy Ants with exploding architecture

-If an Ant is in contact with a destructible wall/floor/ceiling when it explodes, the Ant will be instantly blown up as if with napalm.
+If an enemy is in contact with a destructible wall/floor/ceiling when it explodes, it will be instantly blown up as if with napalm.
 In some areas this is helpful for destroying hordes of Ants at once.
+It works on other enemies as well, but tends to be most effective against Ants due them usually crawling directly on a floor or ceiling.

 Destroy enemies with their own turrets